SURROGACY REQUIREMENTS

 Health Requirements

-- A history of giving birth to and now be raising at least one child of your own
+- Having a history of giving birth to and currently raising at least one child

-- No major complications during previous pregnancies or deliveries
+- Experiencing no significant complications during previous pregnancies or deliveries

-- NOT taking any illegal substances or medications that have not been prescribed by a physician
+- Not using illegal substances or taking any medications that haven’t been prescribed by a physician

 Lifestyle Requirements

-- Have a positive support system to help you throughout the surrogacy
+- Having a positive support system to help throughout the surrogacy process

-Ultimately, surrogates need to be in a position where they can handle the additional time and preparation involved with the surrogacy journey.
-We recommend that women apply when they know they have the time and support they need to make the surrogacy journey a priority.
+It’s essential for surrogates to be prepared for the extra time and effort required during this journey.
+We recommend that women apply only when they are confident they have the necessary time and support to prioritize the surrogacy process.

 Financial Requirements